lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the Data & Storage page and open the file explorer dialog of target data folder.
-Click the folder icon or the folder name to open the file explorer.
+Click the folder button or the folder name to open the file explorer.

-Click RUN SFTP SERVER button in the upper-right corner of the explorer.
+Click 'RUN SFTP SERVER' button in the upper-right corner of the explorer.

 .. image:: folderexplorer_with_filebrowser.png
    :alt: Folder explorer with SFTP Server